 From Panama to Paradise: When money reminds us of personal responsibility

 The data leaks of Panama and Paradise are provoking global outrage.
 Millions of electronic documents have minutely revealed how rich, important, or famous people and great companies all over the world are seemingly habitual in trying to cheat the same society which grants them their positions, pays their salaries, listens to their songs, celebrates their victories, entrusts them with offices or purchases their products.
 The consequences and whether society will react with any concrete measures at all are by far not yet clear.
-The following, however, is a very brief reflection of something I guess it may become more and more important.
+The following, however, is a very brief reflection of something I guess may become more and more important.

-The list (for example on wikipedia) is rapidly growing: From Louis Hamilton to Queen Elizabeth; from James Meyer Sassoon (the 2007 president of the international Financial Action Task Force on Money Laundering) to Bono, Madonna, Shakira, Justin Timberlake and Prince Charles; or from Gerhard Schröder (former German Chancellor) to Russian money and Wilbur Ross (United States Secretary of Commerce); from Nike to Apple, Walmart, Facebook, Allianz, Amazon and Deutsche Bank; and even throughout elite universities such as Cambridge, Oxford, Stanford, Yale etc. – these and many more otherwise “valued” public names from all over the world are now to be put on the pillory of asocial behaviour.
+The list (for example on wikipedia) of culprits is rapidly growing: From Louis Hamilton to Queen Elizabeth; from James Meyer Sassoon (the 2007 president of the international Financial Action Task Force on Money Laundering) to Bono, Madonna, Shakira, Justin Timberlake and Prince Charles; or from Gerhard Schröder (former German Chancellor) to Russian money and Wilbur Ross (United States Secretary of Commerce); from Nike to Apple, Walmart, Facebook, Allianz, Amazon and Deutsche Bank; and even throughout elite universities such as Cambridge, Oxford, Stanford, Yale etc. – these and many more otherwise “valued” public names from all over the world are now to be put on the pillory of asocial behaviour.
 Thus, in marked contrast to what Simmel reckoned – and here Panama and Paradise may only provide us with a foretaste of what is to come – it is getting increasingly difficult to keep the value of having money apart from what you actually do with your money and how it actually is that the rich are getting richer.

 Just to be fair, the connections, mechanisms, moral failures and crimes that were disclosed through Panama and Paradise are perhaps not always fully understood even by the people who do, by now, find themselves listed.
 For the time being it might still be possible and perhaps even just, in some cases, to blame systemic failure, false advisors, intermediaries and the complexity of offshore capital – but it will be fairly hard for those who are next, to keep on claiming that they actually did not know what they were involved in.